Skip to main content

 Five years in the making, this film reveals Caravaggio as never before - through his own words, hidden self-portraits, and the enduring mystery of his dramatic life and disappearance.

-Poster for Inter Alia - Rosamund Pike dressed in a distressed tuxedo Theatre, Cinema, Event Cinema
+Poster for Inter Alia - Rosamund Pike dressed in a distressed tuxedo Cinema, Event Cinema

 National Theatre Live: Encore